Skip to content

 What is the best health insurance for retired couples?

-As you get older, you may want more coverage and flexibility from your private health insurance.
+As you get older, you may want more coverage and flexibility from your Private Health Insurance.

 Your income may have reduced once you retired and you need to look for a more cost-effective option.

-A couple over 65 with an income under $186,000 a year
+A couple over 65 with an income less than $194,000 a year

 – Pregnancy and Birth